18 Common Diseases Your Fish May Have (And How to Cure Them)

 Administer antibiotics to handle the infection.
 A popular brand for many hobbyist to recommend is API’s Furan-2 or Triple Sulfa.
 These are medications that you put into their water.
 Livestock will need to be transferred to a quarantine tank or hospitalized tank while they are being treated.
 Before going back to their main tank, the issue with the tank would need to be corrected, and the tank cleaned.

 Also consider adjusting the tank population to control the spread and preventing in the future.
-Bacterial infections are usually caused by unclean water.
+Many bacterial infections are usually caused by unclean water and other factors.

 3. Constipation